-Flag B

-means flag B of the International Code of Signals, a burgee (swallow-tailed) flag coloured in red, or a rigid equivalent.
+Flag B means Flag B of the International Code of Signals, a

+burgee (swallow-tailed) flag coloured in red, or a rigid

-Gross tonnage
+equivalent.

-in relation to a vessel, means the gross tonnage of that ship determined or recognised in accordance with the provisions of the Maritime Transport Act or any Maritime Rules.
+Gross tonnage in relation to a vessel, means the gross tonnage of that ship determined or recognised in accordance with the provisions of the Maritime Transport Act or any Maritime Rules.
 This number relates to the volume and not the weight or displacement of the vessel.

-Harbour

-means:
+Harbour means:

-- (a) Wellington Harbour; and - (b) Porirua Harbour as defined by Order in Council, dated 24 March 1969, New Zealand Gazette, 2 April 1969, page 609 (Schedule 1 of these Bylaws).
+(a) Wellington Harbour; and

+(b) Porirua Harbour as defined by Order in Council, dated 24 March 1969, New Zealand Gazette, 2 April of these Bylaws, and shall include any Deputy

+1969, page 609 (Schedule 1 of these Bylaws).